 Our years of experience in training more practising lawyers in the UK than any other law school has helped our students go on to succeed in law, business, politics and more.
 We believe in training students for the real world from the moment they accept a place with us.

 When you book this course, you’ll get our SQE1 Exam Preparation Course for free.
 This short, intensive revision course will ensure you’re confident and fully prepared for the SQE1 assessments.

 This document explains the demands of the MA Law course in order to assess your ability for the course.

-The Law & Constitution module requires 40-50 hours of pre-course study in Legal Method, through guided module units with all materials provided online.
+The Law & Constitution Module element requires 25 hours of pre-course study in English Legal System & Constitutional Law (including Retained EU Law), through guided module units with all materials provided online.